yereverluvinunclebert/GDIP-Image-List/README.md

     If thisImageList.Exists(key) Then ...

-To set the imageWidth, (currently only functional in the cGdipImageList class, in the TBImageList, I am experimenting with non-GDI+ Cairo to achieve this)
+To set the imageWidth, (width in pixels not twips.
+Note: by default a value of 0, the image's real width will be used)

-    thisImageList.ImageWidth = 150  ' width in pixels not twips.
-Note: by default a value of 0, the image's real width will be used
+    thisImageList.ImageWidth = 150  '

-To set the imageHeight, (in the TBImageList, non functional as per the imageWidth)
+To set the imageHeight, (height in pixels not twips.
+Note: by default a value of 0, the image's real width will be used)

-    thisImageList.ImageHeight   ' height in pixels not twips.
-Note: by default a value of 0, the image's real width will be used
+    thisImageList.ImageHeight = 150  '

-To set the opacity of the image priror to loading, (in the TBImageList, non functional as per the imageWidth):
+To set the opacity of the image priror to loading, (in the TBImageList, not yet functional):

     thisImageList.ImageOpacity = 100  ' 0-100% - TwinBasic will handle the opacity, VB6 won't.